AP Exclusive: Kaillie Humphries now ‘safe’ with USA Bobsled

 “Kaillie has been a breath of fresh air for this program,” U.S. bobsled coach Mike Kohn said.
 “She’s handled all of this very professionally and I don’t think any of the drama that people might think is out there is really bothering her.
 We’ve created an environment where she’s excited to be here.”

 Her journey has been dramatic and goes back to at least early 2018.
-That’s when things between Humphries and Canadian coach Todd Hays — a former U.S. bobsledder and Olympian — were so bad that an agreement was struck.
-Hays was to have no contact with Humphries whatsoever during that year’s Pyeongchang Olympics, where she won a bronze medal.
+That’s when Humphries said things between her and Canadian coach Todd Hays — a former U.S. bobsledder and Olympian — were so bad that an agreement was struck where Hays was to have no contact with her during that year’s Pyeongchang Olympics, where she won a bronze medal.
+Canadian officials denied Friday that any such deal was in place.

 There was also a marriage, to a former U.S. bobsledder, Travis Armbruster.
 Marrying him, something that had been planned for years, also allowed her the chance to race for the U.S. this season.
 She will need to obtain U.S. citizenship to go to the Beijing Games — a process already underway.